patkub/rmc1891-site/README.md

 ### Run tests

 Firefox and Chrome are tested in headless mode on Travis CI.
-Firefox, Chrome, IE, Edge, and Safari are tested on Sauce Labs.
+Firefox, Chrome, IE, Edge, and Safari are tested on Sauce Labs using CircleCI.

 This command will run [Web Component Tester](https://github.com/Polymer/web-component-tester) against the firefox and chrome browsers currently installed on your machine: